 Submit one (1) digital copy of the final Operations and Maintenance Manual for the Consultant’s review prior to Substantial Performance of the Work.

-Following acceptance of the final digital Operations and Maintenance Manual by the Consultant, submit one (1) hard copy of the final, complete Operations and Maintenance Manual for the Consultant’s review and acceptance.
+Following acceptance of the final digital Operations and Maintenance Manual by the Consultant, submit two (2) hard copies of the final, complete Operations and Maintenance Manual for the Consultant’s review and acceptance.

 Digital Copies of Operations and Maintenance Manuals